 On the flip side, overcoming other people’s assumptions about my role and how I fit has been equally challenging.
 As a woman in a male-dominated industry, I have had to combat many challenging and frustrating perceptions.
 For the record:

 - I am not ‘helping out with the business’.

 - I am an equal partner and my partners and I have built this business together.

 - No, I am not a programmer.

 - Yes, I can speak about technical requirements and have a clear understanding of our technology stack.

-- No, I would not like to talk about whether or not I am having children.
+- No, I would not like to talk about whether or not I am, or will ever have, children.